 Do you have pain and stiffness in your hands?
-Is it hard for you to grab a cup of coffee or use a pen to write?
+Is it hard to grab a cup of coffee or use a pen to write?
 What can you do to improve the pain and function of your hands?
-In this article, we will discuss about the best exercises that you can practice at home for hands arthritis.
+This article will discuss the best exercises you can practice at home for hand arthritis.

-Recently, I have seen a patient in my office who was complaining about pain in her hands.
-She described that in the mornings she will have 5-10 minutes of stiffness that will go away over time and with movement.
-Sometimes, she will have difficulties with writing or grabbing her cup of coffee.
-The pain was worse if used her hands but was relieved by rest.
-I examined her hands and I diagnosed the patient with osteoarthritis.
+Recently, I have seen a patient in my office complaining about pain in her hands.
+She described that in the mornings, she would have 5-10 minutes of stiffness that would go away over time and with movement.
+Sometimes, she struggles with writing or grabbing her cup of coffee.
+The pain was worse if she used her hands but was relieved by rest.
+I examined her hands, and I diagnosed the patient with osteoarthritis.

 Initially, rheumatologists believed that only mechanical factors and overuse contribute to this process.
-More recently, researchers showed that some pro-inflammatory factors appear to drive the production of some proteolytic enzymes responsible for joint tissue destruction.
-Most likely it is a combination of the “wear and tear” process and a “low degree of inflammation”.
+More recently, researchers showed that some pro-inflammatory factors drive the production of some proteolytic enzymes responsible for joint tissue destruction.
+Most likely, it is a combination of the “wear and tear” process and a “low degree of inflammation.”
 Osteoarthritis of the hands can also be secondary to an inflammatory process like rheumatoid arthritis or psoriatic arthritis.

 Pain is the most common manifestation.
 Pain can be worsened by movement and relieved by rest.
 There is no redness, and the joints are not warm to the touch.
-Some patients developed deformities if the hands and also some nodules over the Distal and interphalangeal joints.
+Some patients developed deformities in the hands and some nodules over the Distal and interphalangeal joints.
 We call these “Heberden” or “Bouchard” nodules.
 These nodules can be painful.
 Cold weather or overuse can cause more pain in the hands.
-In time, the mobility of the hands is restricted, the hands muscle gets weaker and you may start dropping things easily.
+In time, the mobility of the hands is restricted, the hand’s muscle gets weaker, and you may start dropping things quickly.

-Maintaining good strength and mobility of your hands is essential as your hands are a very important part of your body.
-In the video attached below, Dr. Melissa Koehl will teach you three hand exercises that you can perform at home.
-They are very easy and you just need to start practicing them regularly.
+Maintaining good strength and mobility of your hands is essential as your hands are an essential part of your body.
+In the video attached below, Dr. Melissa Koehl will teach you three hand exercises you can perform at home.
+They are effortless, and you need to start practicing them regularly.

-Dr. Koehl is Physical Therapist, Board Certified Orthopedic Clinical Specialist, Certified Orthopedic Manual Therapist, and Pilates Instructor.
-She has 20 years of experience treating patients with complex orthopedic issues including arthritis, chronic pain, fibromyalgia and more.
+Dr. Koehl is a Physical Therapist, Board Certified Orthopedic Clinical Specialist, Certified Orthopedic Manual Therapist, and Pilates Instructor.
+She has 20 years of experience treating patients with complex orthopedic issues, including arthritis, chronic pain, fibromyalgia, and more.

 Contributors to this article: